 All members should notify the secretariat of any change of address or email during their membership.

 All applications are approved by the committee.
 Successful applicants will be notified and given a membership number.
-Ordinary members will be asked to complete a standing order form on receipt of which a membership number will be provided.

 The BAS committee will be in touch within 4 weeks with notification of whether your application has been successful.